Prepare for Graduate School With These 3 Strategies

-Organization is a critical part of college life.
+Organization is a critical part of college life, especially graduate school.
 Exemplified as you prepare for your master's program, whether it is an online graduate program or traditional program or even an MBA degree.
 Not only do you need to maintain your organization as you finish up your undergraduate degree but add to that the organization necessary to prepare for graduate school.

-The flood of paperwork (both on paper and digitally) and associated tasks is often more than preparing to apply for graduate school.
-Instead of becoming overwhelm, manage this by creating folders to store graduate school documents to ensure you are keeping on track with necessary tasks.
+The flood of paperwork (both on paper and digitally) and associated tasks are often more than applying to graduate school.
+Instead of becoming overwhelmed, manage this by creating folders to store graduate school documents to ensure you are keeping on track with necessary tasks.
 A simple approach is to start an account with a cloud storage provider like Dropbox or Box.
 These document storage apps allow files to be shared securely, and they offer the ability to view files from any device at any time.
 Already using one or another of these file management tools?
 Simply add separate folders for your graduate school documents to avoid overlap with current coursework and your day to day activities.

-Project Management is Critical When Preparing for Graduate School
+Project Management Skills Are Critical as Your Prepare for Graduate School

 Preparing for Graduate School by Finding a Mentor